 Pasta salad?
-Yes please!
-This Orzo Pasta Summer Salad is filled with mushrooms, pickled gherkins, and german sausage.
+Yes, please!
+This easy orzo pasta salad is packed with mushrooms, pickled gherkins, and German sausage.
 Perfect for serving as a side dish at a barbeque or with a slice of crusty bread for a delicious easy lunch.

-It’s made with orzo pasta and a mixture of whatever ingredients you happen to have in the fridge at the time.
-This particular recipe uses finely chopped pickled gherkins, good quality Vienna sausages (or German bockwurst or frankfurters) and mushrooms.
+It's an easy recipe, made with orzo pasta and a mixture of whatever ingredients you happen to have in the fridge at the time.
+This version of the salad uses finely chopped pickled gherkins, good quality Vienna sausages (or German bockwurst or frankfurters) and mushrooms.
 The pasta and ingredients are mixed together and then coated in a tangy mayonnaise.

-I’ve made it many times since, over the years.
-To be honest you can toss in whatever you like – a cup of frozen peas, finely chopped red peppers, a handful of pinenuts, and if I recall correctly, the original version had a tin of tuna mixed in.
+I've made this orzo pasta many times since, over the years.
+To be honest, you can toss in whatever you like - a cup of frozen peas, finely chopped red peppers, a handful of pinenuts, and if I recall correctly, the original version had a tin of tuna mixed in.

 It will keep in the fridge for up to 3 days, but it is best eaten at room temperature, so take it out and let it stand for half an hour before you tuck in.